 Japanese food, that's sushi and ramen, right?
 Yes, but there is so much more to Japanese food than that!
-With its fresh, and often locally produced ingredients, Japanese dishes taste heavenly, and Japanese washoku cuisine has been designated as UNESCO World Cultural Heritage in 2013!
+With its fresh and often locally produced ingredients, Japanese dishes taste heavenly, and traditional Japanese washoku cuisine has even been designated as UNESCO World Cultural Heritage in 2013!
 Browse through our suggestions below for real Japanese food beyond the staples or check out our special list of vegan/vegetarian restaurants in Kyoto.
 It's best to try them all, of course!

 Kaiseki is the pinnacle of Japanese haute cuisine.
-Since it has evolved from the dishes that were once served to the emperor and other aristocrats at the imperial court, modern kaiseki chefs take great pride in their locally sourced ingredients and the exquisite presentation of their dishes.
-Kaiseki restaurants are often very expensive, but most kaiseki restaurants have cheaper lunch menus.
+Kaiseki has evolved from the dishes that were once served to the emperor and other aristocrats at the imperial court.
+The modern kaiseki chefs of today take great pride in their locally sourced ingredients and the exquisite presentation of their dishes.
+Kaiseki restaurants are often very expensive, but most restaurants have cheaper lunch menus.
 In any case, they may require binding reservations a day or two in advance.

 Note that, since the courses for each kaiseki meal are decided upon daily depending on the availability of the ingredients, you can only order a course for a given price, but not particular dishes.
-Some kaiseki restaurants now have vegetarian options, or courses without fish, please inquire when making a reservation.
+Some kaiseki restaurants now have vegetarian options, or some without fish, please inquire when making a reservation.